-Ultimately, performance indicators showing end results, such as revenue growth are the final word, but KPIs tracking the activity of the Business Developer allow firms to see what is working, and measure progress towards longer term goals.
+Ultimately, performance indicators showing end results, such as revenue growth, are the final word.
+However, accounting firm business development KPIs that track the activity of the Business Developer allow firms to see what is working, and measure progress towards longer-term goals.

 The Association for Accounting Marketing has a monthly podcast, AAMplify!, that covers a wide range of topics related to marketing and sales in a CPA firm.
 You can subscribe to the series via iTunes, Stitcher or YouTube.